-Visitors to Isle of Murray have access to the many activities available at the local Crieff Hydro, as well as the local Community Campus swimming pool.
+There are many activities available at the local Crieff Hydro as well as the local Community Campus swimming pool.
 The local Comrie Croft centre offers and exciting day out on one of its three mountain biking courses suitable from beginner to advanced, and you can hire a bike there for longer rides.
 Your hosts will be happy to provide information on local walks, cycle tracks, fishing and touring.

 A drive through this historic Glen leads to Glen Quaich, Loch Tay, Kenmore and Aberfeldy or to Dunkeld, a charming historic town famous for its cathedral by the River Tay.
 This two-bedroom house offers and excellent base for touring, walking, cycling and golf.
 There are more than 40 Golf Courses in Perthshire alone, with the world renowned Gleneagles Championship Courses.
 Nearby challenging 9-hole courses can be found at Crieff, Muthill, Comrie and St. Fillans.
 The owners here also offer a free round of golf at a local par 3, 9-hole course which is excellent for testing a player’s short game (clubs are available to hire).